Timișoara Traian Vuia International Airport

 Timișoara Traian Vuia International Airport is an international airport serving Timișoara, Romania.
 Located in the historical region of Banat, the airport is named in honor of Traian Vuia, a Romanian flight pioneer and a Timiș County native.
 It is the fourth-busiest Romanian airport in terms of air traffic and the main air transportation hub for the western part of Romania and for the Danube–Criș–Mureș–Tisa Euroregion.

 Timișoara Airport is one of the four airports in Romania that has a runway longer than 3 km (the other three are Henri Coandă Intl. and Aurel Vlaicu Intl. in Bucharest and Mihail Kogălniceanu Intl. in Constanța).
 It serves as an operating base for Wizz Air and is considered a backup airport for Belgrade (BEG), Bucharest (OTP) and Budapest (BUD).

 Name

 Timișoara Airport is named after Romanian flight pioneer Traian Vuia (1872–1950).
 A model of his airplane-automobile Vuia 1 is on display at the airport.

 Timișoara Airport has had several names over time.
 At its beginnings it was called Timișoara Communal Airport.
 During the communist period, it was called Giarmata Airport, after the name of the village with which it borders.
 It received its current name on 6 February 2003.

 Location

-The airport is located 12 km northeast of the center of Timișoara.
-The airport is located in the homonymous district (Aeroport) and borders Giarmata-Vii, component village of the commune of Ghiroda.
-The access to the airport is made on European route E70 from Timișoara to Bucharest.
+The airport is located 12 km northeast of the center of Timișoara, located in the homonymous district (Aeroport) and borders Giarmata-Vii, a component village of the commune of Ghiroda.
+Access to the airport is made on European route E70.